 Running Your AC and Heater at the Same Time?
 Here’s What you Need to Know

-Fall is just around the corner and during this transition time keeping your house at a comfortable temperature gets a bit tricky.
+In Fall, keeping your house at a comfortable temperature can get a bit tricky.
 Switching between your AC and heater simultaneously helps —but it also has a few drawbacks.
 Here are some pointers and tips to help you figure out the truth from the myths surrounding AC and heater systems.

 Yes, You Can Switch Between Your AC and Heater